-Also in Section D2 of the IAGC, the significant transactions that have taken place during the year are listed.
-7. The Company broadcasts General Shareholders' Meetings live, on its website.
-Compliant Explain X The Company does not follow this recommendation as to date it has received on request from its shareholders and given the cost it entails for the Company.
+The Company does not follow this recommendation as to date it has received on request from its shareholders and given the cost it entails for the Company.

 8. The Audit Committee ensures that the Board of Directors seeks to present the accounts to the General Shareholders' Meeting without limitations or restrictions in the audit report and that, in the exceptional cases where restrictions are required, both the Chairman of the Audit Committee and the auditors clearly explain the content and scope of these limitations or restrictions to shareholders.

-Compliant X Partially compliant □ Explain □ 9.
-The Company publishes on its website, on a permanent basis, the requirements and procedures that it shall accept to demonstrate ownership of shares, the right to attend the general shareholders meeting and the exercise or delegation of the right to vote.
+9. The Company publishes on its website, on a permanent basis, the requirements and procedures that it shall accept to demonstrate ownership of shares, the right to attend the general shareholders meeting and the exercise or delegation of the right to vote.

 These requirements and procedures promote the attendance and exercise of shareholders' rights and are applied in a non-discriminatory manner.

-Compliant X Partially compliant □ Explain □ 10 .
-When a legitimate shareholder has exercised, before the General Shareholders' Meeting is held, the right to add to the agenda or submit new resolutions, the Company: a) Immediately disseminates these additional items and new resolutions proposed. b) Discloses the attendance card template or vote delegation form or distance voting form with the necessary modifications so that the new items on the agenda and alternative resolution proposals can be voted on under the same terms as those proposed by the Board of Directors. c) Submits all the alternative points or proposals to a vote and apply the same voting rules as applied to those prepared by the Board of Directors, including, in particular, assumptions or deductions on the meaning of the vote. d) After the General Shareholders' Meeting, communicate the breakdown of the vote on these additional items or alternative proposals.
-Compliant \square Partially compliant X Explain \square Not applicable \square
+- 10. When a legitimate shareholder has exercised, before the General Shareholders' Meeting is held, the right to add to the agenda or submit new resolutions, the Company: - a) Immediately disseminates these additional items and new resolutions proposed. - b) Discloses the attendance card template or vote delegation form or distance voting form with the necessary modifications so that the new items on the agenda and alternative resolution proposals can be voted on under the same terms as those proposed by the Board of Directors. - c) Submits all the alternative points or proposals to a vote and apply the same voting rules as applied to those prepared by the Board of Directors, including, in particular, assumptions or deductions on the meaning of the vote. - d) After the General Shareholders' Meeting, communicate the breakdown of the vote on these additional items or alternative proposals.